ThayronM/Emotion-GestureCompiler-main/README.md

  Gesture and emotion classifier for autonomous vehicle control.

 ## Application
-The project consists of the combination of Guilherme gesture classifier and Boscatti emotion classifier.
+The project consists of combining Guilherme's gesture classifier with Boscatti's emotion classifier.
 Libraries such as scikit-learn, PyTorch, OpenCV, TensorFlow, among others, are used.

+This application is an improvement of the research developed by Rafael.
+All mentioned individuals are members of NERo.

 ## Installation
 The gesture and emotion classifiers are compiled in the code ***EmotionGestureCompiler.py***.
 Install dependencies using *"pip install requirements.txt"*.